gardners/2014SE3/pracs/prac3.md

 Writing (un)testable code
 -------------------------

-Now ignore what I just said, and just dive in and start work on this task.
-I'll provide you with a skeleton for handling the keyboard input.
-The only requirement at this time, is that you create a git repository, and do the development under source control.
-A skeleton you can use is at:
+If you would like to use it, a skeleton (in C) you can use to get started is at:

 https://github.com/gardners/se3prac3

+Fork and clone this repository so that you can use it as the basis for your work.
+To compile this project, type `make`, and if that succeeds, to run the game type `./2048` to run the `2048` executable from your current working directory.

+Or if you prefer to work in another language, you can create a project in whatever language you like, and work there.
+However, you must still create a git repository visible on github to manage your source code and provide visibility for me into you work for marking.

-Take a look through the commit history for this, and you will see that each commit contains a very small amount of work, sometimes just a single line added or changed, or a small routine written.
+In either case, take a look through the commit history for the skeleton I have provided.
+You will see that each commit contains a very small amount of work, sometimes just a single line added or changed, or a small routine written.
+Often the commits are made only a minute or two apart.
 This is a good way to work.
 Each change can be easily understood, tested and examined.
+It also makes it easy for you to backtrack through your changes when (not if) you make a mistake.

+To receive today's checkpoint
 Now plough on ahead and write code to try to implement this game!

 I will also include a compiled executable called `2048` in that repository that you can use for reference.

 -------------------------